 4.2.9 No Support for GNSO Rejection Action Petition

-If, at the end of the seventh (7th) day after conclusion of the Rejection Action Petition Period no other Decisional Participant has expressed its support for the GNSO Rejection Action Petition(s), the Process ends.
-The GNSO Chair shall notify the Empowered Community Administration of the lack of support for the Rejection Action Petition.
-Additionally, the Rejection Action Petition Manager shall inform the GNSO Council and the Stakeholder Groups and Constituencies that the Rejection Action Petition cannot go forward due to a lack of support from other Decisional Participants.
-The GNSO Secretariat will publish this information to the GNSO mailing lists, as well as post it on the GNSO website/wiki.
+If, at the end of the seventh (7th) day following conclusion of the Rejection Action Petition Period no other Decisional Participant has expressed support for the GNSO Rejection Action Petition(s), the process ends.
+The GNSO Representative to the Empowered Community shall notify the Empowered Community Administration of the lack of support for the Rejection Action Petition.
+Additionally, the Rejection Action Petition Manager shall inform the GNSO Council and the GNSO Stakeholder Groups and Constituencies that the Rejection Action Petition cannot go forward due to a lack of support from other Decisional Participants.
+The GNSO Secretariat will publish this information to the GNSO mailing lists and on the GNSO website/wiki.

 4.3 Procedures for the GNSO Actions for Supporting a Rejection Action Petition from another Decisional Participant

-This section details the procedures when another Decisional Participant solicits the support of the GNSO to support their Rejection Action Petition(s).
+This section details the procedures for when another Decisional Participant solicits the support of the GNSO to support a Rejection Action Petition(s).
 The period to seek support ends at the seventh (7th) day following the Rejection Action Petition Period (twenty-eight (28) days after the Rejection Action Board Notification Date).
 All references to “notices” and “notification” in this section mean written notice, either as formal correspondence or email.

 4.3.1 Scheduling of GNSO Council Meetings